Tobacco Treatment Guide: For Patients and Their Families

 • Teach you how to cope with the urge to smoke.

-• Help you come up with a plan to quit smoking.
+• Help you plan to quit smoking.

 • Help you get support from your friends and family.